Labour Force Survey (LFS)

 What is the Labour Force Survey (LFS)?

-The Labour Force Survey (LFS) is a household survey carried out monthly by Statistics Canada.
+The Labour Force Survey (LFS) is carried out monthly by Statistics Canada.
 It is the only source of current, monthly estimates of total employment and unemployment.
 While LFS is best known for the unemployment rate, it also produces a great deal of information on a variety of labour-related issues.

 Who is surveyed?